-Here are some resources I’ve found around the internet that are proving extremely useful for learning Egyptian Arabic.
+Here are some resources we’ve found that are extremely useful for learning Egyptian Arabic for free.

 For example, the word for the adjective ‘open’ (e.g. “the shop is open”) in standard Arabic is مـَفتوح, maftuuH.
 I learned that word ages ago, and it would be useable, but not the ideal word.
 In Egyptian Arabic the word is فا َتـِح, faatiH.

 So to say “Is this cafe open?” you’d say